 By the way....thats 'Reeva' relaxing by the pool above.

-(winter 2002) - This morning I have a brave story to tell you.
+(Winter 2002) - This morning I have a brave story to tell you.

-Last night Danny and I were doing our nightly walk and because we had come home from work, much later than usual, we decided to take our dog ( Reeva – Oska’s mother) and walk down to Beaumont Street in Hamilton and get a take away Kebab.
+Last night Danny and I were doing our nightly walk, and because we had come home from work much later than usual, we decided to take our dog ( Reeva – Oska’s mother) and walk down to Beaumont Street in Hamilton and get a take away Kebab.

 Nothing out of the usual happened on the walk and we ordered kebabs and ate them while watching the busy parade of people on Beaumont Street.

-Danny on the other hand immediately swung around and yelled forcefully ( I didn’t know he had it in him, you should have heard that THUNDEROUS voice come out of his throat…turned me to jelly) at the guy and told him to ‘freeze on the spot’.
+Danny on the other hand immediately swung around and yelled forcefully, ( I didn’t know he had it in him, you should have heard that THUNDEROUS voice come out of his throat…turned me to jelly), at the guy and told him to ‘freeze on the spot’.

 The guy froze on the spot, Looking at both of us and the dog running headlong in his direction.
-At that point I knew we had him and I started to pull my Calvin Cline Y fronts back up (remember that is an embellishment).
+At that point I knew we had him and I started to pull my Calvin Klein Y fronts back up (remember that is an embellishment).

 We started negotiating with the potential robber while all the time….
-Darn ‘Reeva’ ( the dog) not playing her part well enough started sniffing the guy, rubbing on his legs begging for a scratch behind the ear.
+Young ‘Reeva’ ( the dog) not playing her part well enough started sniffing the guy, rubbing on his legs begging for a scratch behind the ear.

-We asked the burly robber why he was trying to scare and steal from people in the park and told him that it was the wrong thing to do and that he could end up getting hurt or worse spending a stint in gaol.
+We asked the burly robber why he was trying to scare and steal from people in the park and brave Danny told him that it was the wrong thing to do and that he could end up getting hurt or worse spending a stint in gaol.
 He said he had no money for food.
-Danny told him to get a decent job or go register to go on the dole or to call a refuge centre instead of trying to rob people in the park and we told him if we saw him again in the park that next time we would not hold the dog back, That’s a joke I thought to myself. and....of course……’Reeva’ starts Guard dog school next week as a consequence.
+Danny told him to get a decent job or go register for the dole or to call a refuge centre instead of trying to rob people in the park and we told him if we saw him again in the park that next time we would not hold the dog back, That’s a joke I thought to myself. and....of course……’Reeva’ starts Guard dog school next week as a consequence.

-As we walked further I said to Danny that I didn’t feel 100% OK about letting him go because had it been a woman ( my mother for example ) or an older person then they would have surrendered both their valuables and their underpants without hesitation and the whole thing would have been more traumatic.
+As we walked further I said to Danny that I didn’t feel 100% OK about letting him go because if had it been a woman ( my mother for example ) or an older person then they would have surrendered both their valuables and their underpants without hesitation and the whole thing would have been more traumatic.

 So like the good little citizens that we are and thank goodness Danny had his mobile phone he called the triple zero emergency phone line and asked to be connected to the local police station……. but just as they were connecting Danny to the local police his low battery warning started sounding.
 He only had time to blurt out….can you believe this……”there is a man asking for money in a park at Hamilton” and then the battery went dead.

-I said to him it’s not a crime to ‘ask’ for money in a park and the police won’t know that it’s a robber we are reporting …anyway it was the best we could do before his battery went dead.
+I said to him it’s not a crime to ‘ask’ for money in a park and now the police won’t know that it’s actually a robber we are reporting …anyway it was the best we could do before his battery went dead.

 We both laughed about the incident and kept walking.